 - eLion Applications

-- The division commits six staff members to the eLion academic advising team, which develops and maintains advising-related applications for students and academic advisers systemwide. eLion is one of the most sophisticated online advising systems in the country and has been recognized nationally through multiple awards.
-Division staff at all undergraduate campuses train students in the use of eLion and orient faculty advisers to its advising and academic information applications.
+- The division contributes to the eLion academic advising team, which develops and maintains advising-related applications for students and academic advisers systemwide. eLion is one of the most sophisticated online advising systems in the country and has been recognized nationally through multiple awards.
+Division staff at all undergraduate campuses train students in the use of eLion.

 - Professional Development

-The division promotes excellence in faculty advising throughout Penn State by providing professional development experiences for faculty advising colleagues.
+The division promotes excellence in faculty and staff advising throughout Penn State by providing professional development experiences for advising colleagues.

-Division representatives at each undergraduate campus provide advising development sessions for both new and continuing faculty advisers.
+Division representatives at each undergraduate campus provide advising development sessions for both new and continuing faculty and staff advisers.

 The division is active in Penn State's University Advising Council and serves as a conduit for student, staff, and faculty advising concerns to the council.